Corporation Members

 Anne Munro is a Learning Facilitator in the School of Construction at Weymouth & Kingston Maurward College, supporting students in carpentry, plumbing, electrical installation and brickwork.
 With over 30 years in education, she previously spent 15 years as a Lecturer in English as a Foreign Language and Programme Manager at the University of Plymouth, alongside teaching roles in Italy and France.

 As a staff governor, Anne is committed to collaboration, transparency and ensuring staff voices are heard in decision-making.
-She values inclusivity and continuous development, bringing experience from higher education committees to support the college’s mission and student experience.
+She values inclusivity and continuous development of staff and students, bringing experience from higher education committees to support the college’s mission and student experience.

 Nicola Newman